avdosev/either_dart/README.md

 }
 ```

-Also, i can use `Either.cond` and `Either.condLazy` for simple cases.
+Too, you can use `Either.cond` and `Either.condLazy` for simple cases.
 Like this:

 ```dart
   return Either.condLazy(cities.contains(code),